gregkroon/HarnessKustomizePlugin/README.md

 # HarnessKustomizePlugin

 Purpose of this plugin is as an example to show how harness can inject variables into Kustomize manifests .
-This particular examples replaces the image in the manifest
+This particular example replaces the image in the manifest

 # Pre-requsites